inbucket/inbucket.org/installation/from-source.md

 the web interface will be available at [localhost:9000](http://localhost:9000/).

 There are RedHat EL6 init, logrotate and httpd proxy configs provided in the etc directory.
-The RedHat init script makes a call to "cap" to allow inbucket to listen on reserved ports (like 80 and 25) without running as root, so a proxy is not strictly necessary.
+The RedHat init script makes a call to `cap` to allow inbucket to listen on reserved ports (like 80 and 25) without running as root, so a proxy is not strictly necessary.

 [1]: http://golang.org/